r-devel/r-dev-env/docs/tutorials/contribution_workflow.md

 ![alt text](../assets/rdev22.png)

-- This will re-build any parts of R that have changed, in this case only re-building the utils package, then re-install R. If we open a new R terminal we will see our changes getting reflected.
+- To use the re-built R, simply open a new R terminal.

 #### 4. Cross check and Re-running Code
 - Check the edit has worked as expected by re-running the example code: